bowie-dev/drone/journal.md

  - Develop BOM
  - Further work on frame design and CAD assembly
  - Further research into flight controller and camera component design

+## 09/06/25 - Day 3
+ - Finalise BOM and part sourcing
+ - Design components in CAD to help brainstorm part fitment and orientation